-Bills’ Hamlin will put $9.1M in donations into his charity
+Bills’ Hamlin will put the millions raised into his charity

 “My charity is not connected to the challenges being faced by the leadership of The Giving Back Fund,” Hamlin said in the statement, adding, “Donors will have full tax-exempt status.”

-Hamlin first started Chasing M’s Foundation in May 2020 when he was still a student playing with the University of Pittsburgh and applied last month for retroactive tax-exempt status, according to Kelley Denny, a spokesperson.
+Hamlin first started Chasing M’s Foundation in May 2020 when he was still a student playing with the University of Pittsburgh and applied last month for retroactive tax-exempt status, according to Denny.
 It was incorporated as a nonprofit in Pennsylvania.

 Experts say the question of whether the donors can claim a tax deduction for what they gave to the GoFundMe after his injury may depend on decisions by the IRS.
 Philadelphia attorney Don Kramer, who edits the website Nonprofit Issues, said the IRS has the discretion to retroactively recognize Hamlin’s nonprofit as tax exempt.
 That’s despite the fact, Kramer said, the cut off for applying for retroactive status is usually 27 months after an organization is founded.